allan-gon/voltaic_progress_dash/README.md

 # Bugs
 At the moment I'm the lone user and am unaware of any bugs

+# Assumptions for use
+Im assuming you have git installed on your machine and python 3.8

 # How to use
-### With Pipenv
-Im assuming you have git installed on your machine and understand how to use it

 Steps: